Expertise today, services tomorrow - Guntars Reidzāns

 Expert opinion: Guntars Reidzāns, Member of the Management Board of Baltic International Bank

-Not only in business but also in the labour market there are more and more people who have since childhood known their way around modern technologies.
-For them, remote access to services with the help of technology facilitates work and saves time.
+In business as well as in the labour market there are more and more people who know their way around modern technologies since childhood.
+Remote access to services with the help of technology makes their work easier and saves time.
 People increasingly travel both for business and private affairs, and many people constantly live outside the city; therefore, convenient and accessible management of business and personal finances is becoming increasingly relevant.

-There is no doubt that in the near future these trends will become even more pronounced.
+There is no doubt that these trends will become even more pronounced in the nearest future.
 According to forecasts, in 2025, about 75% of the working-age population will be the so-called ‘millennials’ born at the end of the last century.
-This generation is characterised by the need to receive information and services immediately regardless of time and place.
+The key trait of this generation is the need to receive information and services immediately regardless of time and place.
 Representatives of this generation also expect immediate feedback, so remote service is an integral part of their daily life.

-According to the results of the ‘Baltic International Bank Latvian Barometer’ survey, today, 69% of working respondents work with technology.
+According to the results of the ‘Baltic International Bank Latvian Barometer’ survey, today, work of 69% of employed respondents is related to the use of technologies.
 The largest share of such people (85%) falls on the age group from 35 to 44, i.e. people who have already built their careers.
 The willingness of people to learn new technologies in their workplace is also very high – 68% of respondents would like to do that.

-In accordance with these trends, the banking sector in Latvia is constantly expanding the range of services for its clients by the services to get which there is no need to visit bank branches and which can be received remotely.
-In developing new solutions, the banking sector takes into account not only new technological capabilities and customer wishes but also changes in customer habits when receiving services.
+In accordance with these trends, the banking sector in Latvia is constantly expanding the range of services, adding the remote services, which do not require visiting bank branches.
+In developing new solutions, the banking sector takes into account not only new technological options and customer wishes but also changes in customer habits when receiving services.

-For some time, the demand for such services has been observed in the global financial market where, for instance, robo-advisory or automatic algorithm-based digital platforms for various financial solutions are very popular.
+The demand for such services has been also observed in the global financial market where, for instance, robo-advisory or automatic algorithm-based digital platforms for various financial solutions are very popular.

-Financial institutions keep up with the times and create modern, convenient and transparent Internet banking, develop mobile banks and digital communication channels, allow customers to remotely monitor the deposit portfolio status, convert currency, etc., while providing secure remote identification capabilities.
+Financial institutions keep up with the times and create modern, convenient and transparent internet banking, develop mobile bank solutions and digital communication channels, allow customers to remotely monitor the deposit portfolio status, convert currency, etc., while providing secure remote identification.
 This allows customers to open accounts remotely and receive expert advice, including consultations during which confidential information is analysed.

 However, new technologies do not imply abandoning face-to-face relationship between customers and service providers.
-They can rather enhance the value of services offered.
+They can rather help increase the value of the services offered.
 This is especially important for banks, including Baltic International Bank, in the business models of which individual customer service plays an important role.

 That is why we intensively adapt our products to the digital environment and introduce new technologies and communication channels, such as audio and video consultations using such applications as Skype which allows getting the required information or advice at the right time and place simultaneously maintaining the necessary direct contact with a specialist.

-It is predicted that as the capital market develops in Latvia, investments in various financial instruments will be encouraged.
-For instance, in the Scandinavian countries, investments are currently being made by approx. ¾ of bank customers, while in Latvia this proportion is exactly the opposite.
+It is predicted that as the capital market develops in Latvia, the volume of investments in various financial instruments will grow.
+For instance, in the Scandinavian countries, investments are currently being made by approximately ¾ of bank customers, while in Latvia this proportion is exactly the opposite.

 There are few cases in history when discoveries and radical innovations were lapped up.
 It takes time for people to realise that new technologies help save time and simplify service.
-In addition, each customer’s problem with which he or she turns for expert advice is special and very individual; therefore, customers prefer communicating with a living person to a standardised response via digital channels.
+In addition, each customer’s problem with which he or she turns for expert advice is special and very individual; therefore, customers prefer communicating with a human being to receiving a standard reply via digital channels.

 That is why, strategically thought out and balanced decisions in the field of personal finance are of paramount importance.
 At the moment, the bank is the main expert in financial innovations for customers, and they know that it has the experience and knowledge to help them make the right decisions quickly.
 In this regard, financial institutions should at least sometimes provide expertise to today's customers as well as actively work on the services that tomorrow's customers will need.